-Grasp rear bumper and lift until suspension is fully extended.
+Grasp side of tunnel and lift until suspension is fully extended.
 From this point, rear of snowmobile should collapse by 50 to 75 mm (2 to 3 in) when driver and passenger (if so applicable) take place.
+Measure at end of tunnel as shown in next photo.